-More and more of us are accumulating frequent flyer miles – not because we’re flying all over the place, but because we get them as built-in perks when we use our credit cards.
+More and more of us are accumulating frequent flyer miles – not because we’re flying all over the place, but because we get them as built-in perks when we use our travel rewards credit cards.
 Of course, there are plenty of people who actually are frequent flyers, who rack up their piles of miles thanks to all the traveling they do.
 But these days, over half the miles we earn do not come from traveling.
 Instead, whether we’ll use them or not, we get some every time we say, “Charge it.”

 I’m all for consumers choosing their credit cards to take advantage of this and other potentially valuable perks … assuming all other things are equal (interest rate, annual fee, terms, etc.).
 I think it’s great that competition is so tough for card issuers, they’re offering extra fringe benefits like this to woo and keep us!